Establishes a committee to study the long-term consequences of decommissioning nuclear power plants.

 - The plant is located two miles inland and elevated 20 feet above sea level to protect against flooding and extreme storm surges.

 Spent fuel rods are stored in cooling pools at Seabrook and other nuclear plants across the country because the US lacks a central repository.
-Congress passed a law in 2002 designating Nevada's Yucca Mountain as a repository for high-level nuclear waste, but Energy Secretary Steven Chu decided to terminate the project this year.
+Congress passed a law in 2002 designating Nevada's Yucca Mountain as a repository for high-level nuclear waste, but Energy Secretary Steven Chu decided to terminate the project in 2010.
+In March 2019, President Trump released his budget proposal for 2020 fiscal year, which calls for restarting the NRC licensing process for the Yucca Mountain facility.

 The International Atomic Energy Agency's Operating Safety Review Team released its evaluation of Seabrook in April 2012.
 The investigation uncovered alkali-silica reaction (ASR) in several concrete structures.
 ASR is a slow chemical reaction that ultimately leads to micro-cracks in concrete and cement.